corsec00/CSA-CCSK/Questions.md

 <BR>A: It is the 4th control in the IAM domain

 CCM: What security requirements does the Identity and Access Management domain in the CCM address?
-A(L): The requirement to ensure appropriate access to resources and to enable the right individuals to access the right resources at the right times for the right reasons.
+<br>A(L): The requirement to ensure appropriate access to resources and to enable the right individuals to access the right resources at the right times for the right reasons.

 CCM: A hypothetical company called "lnfrastructure4Sure" provides Infrastructure as a Service (IaaS) to its clients.
 A customer wants to review Infrastructure4Sure's hypervisor security implementation measures.
 Which of the following measures should Infrastructure4Sure implement?
-A(L): Choose a hypervisor with a smaller footprint for a reduced attack surface.
+<br>A(L): Choose a hypervisor with a smaller footprint for a reduced attack surface.

 CCM: A hypothetical company called "Security4Sure" provides a cloud based service to share confidential documents.
 The confidential documents are stored in their servers and are encrypted.
 How will Security4Sure ensure the protection of client data within their data center?
-A(L): Encrypt the data at rest and put in place appropriate measures for management of encryption keys
+<br>A(L): Encrypt the data at rest and put in place appropriate measures for management of encryption keys

 CCM: A hypothetical start-up company called "IT4Sure" provides a cloud based IT management solution.
 They are growing rapidly and have some security measures in place but the employees are still using their personal mobile devices for storing and communicating company confidential information.
 So they decide to provide the employees with company mobile devices and implement a Mobile Device Management policy.
 Two months later, a customer wants to review IT4Sure's mobile device security practices.
 Which of the following basic protection measures should the client look for in the company's Mobile Device Management policy?
-A(L): All of the above
+<br>A(L): All of the above

 CCM: The following list of controls belong to which domain of the CCM?
 GRM 06 " Policy GRM 07" Policy Enforcement GRM 08 " Policy Impact on Risk Assessments GRM 09 " Policy Reviews GRM 10" Risk Assessments GRM 11 " Risk Management Framework
-A(L): Governance and Risk Management
+<br>A(L): Governance and Risk Management

 CCM: A hypothetical company called: 'Health4Sure' is located in the United States and provides cloud based services for tracking patient health.
 The company is compliant with HIPAA/HITECH Act among other industry standards.
 Health4Sure decides to assess the overall security of their cloud service against the CCM toolkit so that they will be able to present this document to potential clients.
 Which of the following approach would be most suitable to assess the overall security posture of Health4Sure's cloud service?
-A(L): The CCM domains are not mapped to HIPAA/HITECH Act.
+<br>A(L): The CCM domains are not mapped to HIPAA/HITECH Act.
 Therefore Health4Sure should assess the security posture of their cloud service against each and every control in the CCM.
 This approach will allow a thorough assessment of the security posture.

 CCM: In the CCM tool, 'Encryption and Key Management' is an example of which of the following?
-A(L): Domain (for CMM < 4)
+<br>A(L): Domain (for CMM < 4)

 CCM: Which of the following statement about CSA's CCM and Security Guidance is False?
-A(L): CSA's CCM tells you WHAT to do, the Guidance tells you HOW to do it
+<br>A(L): CSA's CCM tells you WHAT to do, the Guidance tells you HOW to do it

 CCM: The Cloud Service Delivery Model Applicability column in the CCM indicates the applicability of the cloud security control to which of the following elements?
-A(L): SaaS, PaaS or IaaS
+<br>A(L): SaaS, PaaS or IaaS

 CCM: A hypothetical start-up company called "ABC" provides a cloud based IT management solution.
 They are growing rapidly and therefore need to put controls in place in order to manage any changes in their production environment.
 Which of the following Change Control & Configuration Management production environment specific control should they implement in this scenario?
 <BR>A: Policies and procedures shall be established for managing the risks associated with applying changes to business-critical or customer (tenant)-impacting (physical and virtual) applications and system-system interface (API) designs and configurations, infrastructure network and systems components.